zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Reduced probability of Mechanized Airborne QRF
 - Rivals random event cooldown will depend on Rivals Difficulty parameter and current level of rivals activity (more active -> less cooldown)
 - Improved Mechanized Airborne QRF attacking behaviour
+- Increased chance to learn about Arms Dealer from interrogations and intel searches from 15% to 20%
 - Increased probability of rival event happening on 5% on each activity level
 - Slightly reduced default accuracy cap from 0.5 to 0.45
 - (RHS) Fixed wrong classnames for AFRF surrender and equipment boxes